U.S. expels Venezuelan diplomats in tit-for-tat move over unrest

 "I'm not going until he goes," said student Pablo Jimenez, 24, pointing to a photo of Maduro with a big red cross painted over it as he tried to start a fire on a road in the wealthy Sebucan district of Caracas soon after dawn.

-Moderate opposition figures have called for peaceful protests only and voiced despair at the tactics of barricading roads and burning trash in largely middle-class neighbourhoods that are already overwhelmingly pro-opposition.
+Moderate opposition figures have called for peaceful protests only and voiced despair at the tactics of barricading roads and burning trash in largely middle-class neighborhoods that are already overwhelmingly pro-opposition.

 CARNIVAL HOLIDAY COMING